adaltas/node-nikita/docs/content/about/tutorial.md

 // Attempt 2 out of 3
 ```

 Note, the majority of properties prefixed with `$` are metadata properties.
-There are however a few exeptions including `$handler`, `$plugins`, `$ssh` as well as all condition and assertion properties.
+There are however a few exceptions including `$handler`, `$plugins`, `$ssh` as well as all condition and assertion properties.

 ### Idempotence and status